 Phase I professional education is now available in the UNOS Connect course catalog:

 - KID113: Medical Urgency Data Collection Period (previously Phase 1)

 Phase II begins Dec.
 15, the day the policy is implemented.

 - At that time, all candidates with pending medical urgency data pre-filled in Waitlist during Phase I will be automatically converted to the new medically urgent status (Status 2).
 If current candidate listings that have existing medically urgent and critical statuses (Status 5 and Status 6) are not updated with new medical urgency qualifying data by Dec.
 15, they will convert to active status (Status 1).
 After implementation, Status 5 and 6 will no longer exist as status options for kidney candidates.

 Phase II professional education resources will be released on UNOS Connect Nov.
 17:

-- KID114 Medically Urgent Status for Adult and Pediatric Candidates: Phase Two
+- KID114: Medically Urgent Status for Adult and Pediatric Candidates (previously Phase 2)

 The transplant hospital must document the medical urgency qualification in the candidate’s medical record and submit supporting documentation to the OPTN within seven (7) business days of indicating medical urgency status.